frictionlessdata/website/site/data-package/README.md

 You can see an example on how to package GeoJSON files [here](https://datahub.io/examples/geojson-tutorial).

 DataHub does not currently support the TopoJSON format.
-You can use “Vega Graph Spec” and display you TopoJSON data using the [Vega specification][vega].
+You can use “Vega Graph Spec” and display your TopoJSON data using the [Vega specification][vega].
 See an example [here](https://datahub.io/examples/vega-views-tutorial-topojson).

 ## Next Steps